czbiohub-sf/luminoth/docs/tutorial/01-first-steps.rst

    Found 1 files to predict.
    Neither checkpoint not config specified, assuming `accurate`.
    Checkpoint not found.
-Check remote repository? [y/N]:
+Checking remote repository

 What happens is that you didn't tell Luminoth what an “object” is for you, nor have taught it how to recognize said objects.